 Start your day with a trip to The Novium Museum to explore the remains of ancient Roman baths and learn all about Chichester’s heritage.
 Running until the end of October, all the family will love the interactive LEGO bricks exhibition on show, featuring iconic moments in British History brought to life.
 After, wander through the town for spot of lunch at The Exclusive Cake shop and Vintage Tea Room or Boston Tea Party.

 Let lunch settle with a stroll through the Cathedral and its grounds, including the beautiful Bishop’s Palace Gardens.
 From here, why not walk across to the Pallant House Gallery to explore over 20 innovative galleries of leading British art from 1900 to modern day?
-Round off your afternoon with a sweet treat from local favourite, Baileys Artisan Gelato, before sitting down to a wonderful dinner at one of Chichester’s many great restaurants, such as the Giggling Squid or Purchases.
+Round off your day by sitting down to a wonderful dinner at one of Chichester’s many great restaurants, such as the Giggling Squid or Purchases.

 Just outside of Chichester, West Dean Gardens offers one of the greatest restored gardens in England, where you can refuel with some mid-morning refreshments on the garden terrace.
 Nearby, the Weald and Downland Living Museum will take the family back in time to experience a bygone era of traditional arts and crafts in a unique natural setting.
-If you want to spend the day a little closer to Chichester, visit CASS Sculpture Foundation, a home for contemporary sculpture set in 26 beautiful acres on the Goodwood Estate.
-It makes it an ideal spot for a picnic, too.
+If you want to spend the day a little closer to Chichester, the beautiful Goodwood House and Estate.

 If you’re looking for a more traditional country lunch, at the foot of the South Downs you’ll find pub-restaurant The Richmond Arms, West Ashling, serving up everything from local game and seafood to woodfired pizzas topped with local produce.